nonameless88/Black-Scholes-Calculator-With-Charts-Tables/README.md

 ## Issues and Suggestions

-If you encounter an error in the program, a way to make code faster, any wrong application of financial formulas and concepts or just want to make a suggestion on how to make this project better raise a new issue [here](https://github.com/TFSM00/Black-Scholes-Calculator/issues/new/choose).
+If you encounter an error in the program, a way to make code faster, any wrong application of financial formulas and concepts or just want to make a suggestion on how to make this forked project better raise a new issue [here](https://github.com/nonameless88/Black-Scholes-Calculator-With-Charts-Tables/).

 ## 📝 Licence